Identity Gateway (IDG) Cookie Policy

 IDG does not use cookies for analytical purposes.

-What types of cookies do we use?
+What type of cookies does IDG use?

 IDG uses persistent cookies and session cookies.
-A persistent cookie helps IDG to recognize you as an existing user so that it is easier to return to IDG or interact with IDG without signing in again.
+A persistent cookie helps IDG to recognise you as an existing user so that it is easier to return to IDG or interact with IDG without signing in again.
 After you sign in, a persistent cookie stays in your browser and will be read by IDG when you return to IDG.

 A session cookie is a cookie that is erased when the user closes the web browser.
 The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from the user's computer.